joeytxy/anonymization_tool/README.md

 (Values are calculated after packages have been imported)

 It appears that time taken is not significantly affected by the importing of packages but the peak memory block is.
 This suggests that the packages and models contribute significantly to the peak memory block.

+The current code file involves importing all the packages before defining the functions.
+If you do not wish to import all the packages, you may comment out the relevant lines.

 Note: